ericschernoff/Pepper/README.md

 Pepper - Quick-start kit for creating microservices in Perl.

 FINAL STEPS:
-\- Make sample endpoints go into PepperApps
-\- sample endpoint with HTML form and optional JSON output
+x Make sample endpoints go into PepperApps x sample endpoint with HTML form and optional JSON output
 \- sample script
+\- option to hide error messages
+\- Tests: all libraries
+\- Setup fixes:
+	- only need sudo for setup?
+	- check the database connection in real time
+	- allow for blank default endpoint
+	- Error sysopen on '/opt/pepper/code/PepperApps/HTMLExample.pm210601524161479': No such file or directory at /usr/local/share/perl/5.30.0/Pepper/Utilities.pm line 369.
 \- test-endpoint
 \- Proofread Documentation
 \- Test on Ubuntu 18, Ubuntu 20, CentOS, FreeBSD